zoziha/display/README.md

 ![Language](https://img.shields.io/badge/-Fortran-734f96?logo=fortran&logoColor=white)
 [![license](https://img.shields.io/badge/License-MIT-pink)](LICENSE)

-A simple display 📺 module for displaying scalar, vector, and matrix floating point values on the screen in a general, formatted manner, often used for debugging code or syntax demonstration.
+A simple display 📺 module for displaying scalar, vector, and matrix floating-point, integer, logical, and string values on the screen in a general, formatted manner, often used for debugging code or syntax demonstration.

 ## Usage

-Only FPM is supported, other build systems can copy source files (`./src/display.F90`) directly, and `ifort` and `gfortran` compilers are tested.
+Only FPM is supported, other build systems can copy source files (`./src/display.F90`) directly, and `ifort/ifx` and `gfortran` compilers are tested.

 To use `display` within your `fpm` project, add the following lines to your `fpm.toml` file: